shivathapaa/Nepali-Date-Picker/README-js.md

 <nepali-date-picker value="2081-05-24"></nepali-date-picker>
 ```

-238 kB minified, 65 kB gzipped, all seven elements.
-It is ES-module only, which costs nothing in
+313 kB minified, 82 kB gzipped, all seven elements.
+It is ES-module only: every browser that
-practice: every browser that implements custom elements also supports module scripts.
-This file is
+implements custom elements also supports module scripts.
+This file is browser-only; on a server,
-browser-only; on a server, import the package itself (see [Server rendering](#server-rendering)).
+import the package itself (see [Server rendering](#server-rendering)).

 ## Registering the elements